-From remote, interconnected lakes to historic pioneer settlements to a bustling urban waterway, Minnesota national parks, monuments and recreation areas showcase the state’s diverse landscape, history and culture.
+From remote, interconnected lakes to historic pioneer settlements to a bustling urban waterway, national parks in Minnesota, monuments and recreation areas showcase the state’s diverse landscape, history and culture.

 The “Land of 10,000 Lakes” runs the gamut of National Park Service (NPS) designations.
 While there is only one officially-designated national park in Minnesota, the state also possesses a variety of national monuments, recreation areas, riverways and trails.
 Each of these sites, all managed by the NPS, allow visitors to explore and play in Minnesota’s unique natural places in a variety ways.

-Campers will Love These 6 Minnesota National Parks, Monuments & Recreation Areas
+Campers will Love These 6 National Parks in Minnesota, Monuments & Recreation Areas

 Minnesota’s tagline, “Land of 10,000 Lakes,” is actually selling itself short.
 According to the Minnesota Department of Natural Resources (DNR), there are 11,842 lakes within the state’s borders that have 10 or more more acres of surface area, for a total of 2.56 million acres.
 That’s more area than the states of Delaware and Rhode Island combined!
 All this water flows out of the state in three directions: north to Hudson Bay in Canada, east to the Atlantic Ocean, and south to the Gulf of Mexico.

 This unique and dramatic landscape of lakes and rivers is the result of ice age glaciers that covered and sculpted the landscape.
 In more recent human times, these waters reveal a rich history of Native Americans, fur traders and early pioneers who called this land home.
-Today, each of the Minnesota national parks, monuments and recreation areas give campers a variety of opportunities to discover and experience the heritage and landscape that makes the North Star State so special.
+Today, each of the national parks in Minnesota, monuments and recreation areas give campers a variety of opportunities to discover and experience the heritage and landscape that makes the North Star State so special.

 1. Grand Portage National Monument